 However the day two content is more advanced where they cover regular expressions for working with strings and using the urllib utility module to interact with web pages and web services.

 This would be a good follow up course to the Microsoft playlist above to reinforce the learning through multiple exposure to the content.

 Recommended for new and future coding professionals that have an established comfort with computers and technical content.
 (1 day but will be adding content over the next several weeks so please follow the blog and subscribe to the channel if you’re interested)

 Since I first created this site in June 2019 to June 2020 I have been avoiding creating a learn Python course for the reason that the above courses are already very comprehensive learning sources.
-But seeing some of the behavior in a lot of the Python Facebook groups I am a part of have changed my mind.
+But seeing some of the behavior in a lot of the Python Facebook groups I have changed my mind.

 I commonly see people ask a question “Where do I start learning Python?” and would almost immediately see 50 people reply with their YouTube channel links.
 A wise mentor once told me if you are going to be teaching algebra you should be comfortable with calculus.
 The structure of the videos was often unclear and sometimes even just blatantly the wrong use of what they were trying to do.

 Additionally all the other tutorials above lay out the content in a very simple step by step way.
 Teaching each of the parts in small blocks.
 I think this approach is great for just starting out but doesn’t really reflect the process of coding or the mindset of how a professional developer would think about using these building blocks to create a program.

 For these reasons I did create a starter course where I code up a few of the typical starting programs.
 I also explain the process as I’m doing it to provide a look into how a professional Python developer codes even when it is something basic to provide a unique and free coding tutorial experience.

 Basic level of Python skills preferred to work through the exercises in the 2nd half of the book (2 weeks)